lunduniversity/introprog-scalalib/PUBLISH.md

 # Instruction for repo maintainers

+First two sections are preparations only done once for all or once per machine.
+Last comes what is when actually publishing.

 ## Already done once and for all: Setup publication to Sonatype

 These instructions have already been followed for this repo by Bjorn Regnell who has claimed the name space se.lth.cs and the artefact id introprog: